Management accounting in supply chains

 Management accounting in supply chains (or supply chain controlling, SCC) is part of the supply chain management concept.
 This necessitates planning, monitoring, management and information about logistics and manufacturing processes throughout the value chain.
 The goal of management accounting in supply chains is to optimise these processes.
 This strategy focuses on supporting management.

 Overview

-As value chains become more complex due to globalization, supply chain management (SCM) has become increasingly relevant in theory and practice.
+As value chains have become more complex due to globalization, supply chain management (SCM) has become increasingly relevant in theory and practice.
 SCM encompasses extensive management-control tasks.
 This range of subjects is summarized by the definition of supply-chain controlling.
 The transfer of existing management control systems (MCM) to the SCM is insufficient because these primarily aim at internal (company) needs.
 Beyond past-oriented, financial figures there must also be future-oriented measurement; a number of approaches exist in the literature.

 Definition

-Supply-chain management (SCM) has become increasingly relevant in theory and practice in light of more-complex supply chains.
+Supply-chain management has become increasingly relevant in theory and practice in light of more-complex supply chains.
 The SCM performs extensive operational tasks, including supply-chain controlling.
-Seuring transfers the three main concepts of German supply chain-controlling literature into the specific demands of SCM:
+Stefan Seuring adapts the three main concepts of German supply chain-controlling literature into the specific demands of SCM: